-5. 'Key Issue' - Transport Emissions
+5. Transport Emissions

 One of the greatest challenges for the new RTS will be to help achieve a reduction of the harmful emissions from the regional transport system that have adverse impacts on our environment and health.
 SPT believes the RTS can be most effective at supporting a rapid reduction in transport emissions by focusing on the largest number of transport system users with the least efficient behaviours, and those modes and behaviours that are most within the scope of the new RTS.
 This means the new RTS should concentrate primarily on reducing emissions from roads transport, which is the largest source of transport sector emissions in the region.
-This section considers key emissions trends and a range of specific challenges to reducing transport emissions to be considered in the development of the new RTS.
+This rest of this section of the report sets out key transport emissions trends and a number of challenges to reducing transport emissions that will be considered in the development of the new RTS.